Tesla Model Y

 An interesting basic version

 The Model Y falls firmly in the middle of the Tesla range.
 This electric car is a robust workhorse with driving characteristics worth writing home about.
-The Performance variant offers fantastic performance with a higher top speed and quicker acceleration, while the Long Range has a greater range and is around €4,000 cheaper.
-The Model Y Long Range can accelerate from 0 to 100 km/h in a nippy 5.1 seconds, but the Performance goes one better by doing it in an unbelievably quick 3.7 seconds.
+The Performance variant offers fantastic performance with a higher top speed and quicker acceleration, while the Long Range has a greater range and is cheaper.
+The Model Y Long Range AWD can accelerate from 0 to 100 km/h in a nippy 5.0 seconds, whereas the new Long Range RWD needs just 0.9 seconds more.
+The Performance goes one better by doing it in an unbelievably quick 3.7 seconds.

-Those in the market for something less flashy and more modestly priced may now be tempted by the intriguing rear-wheel-drive edition: it's no slouch, going from 0 to 100 km/h in 6.9 seconds, has a range of 430 kilometres on a full battery, and costs a good €15,000 less than the Long Range.
-Where the Performance and the Long Range have a 75 kWh battery that can be charged at 250 kW, the rear-wheel variant has a smaller 57.5 battery that can be charged at 170 kW via direct current.
+Those in the market for something less flashy and more modestly priced may be tempted by the intriguing rear-wheel-drive edition with the standard battery: it's no slouch, going from 0 to 100 km/h in 6.9 seconds, has a range of 455 kilometres on a full battery, and costs a great deal less than the Long Range.
+Where the Performance and the Long Range have a 75 kWh battery that can be charged at 250 kW, the base version has a smaller 57.5 kWh battery that can be charged at 170 kW via direct current.

 Like all Tesla cars, the versatile Model Y has a low centre of gravity and an excellent safety rating.
 For a surcharge, the Model Y can be fitted with Tesla's Enhanced Autopilot and even Full Self-Driving Capability (as the brand refers to it).
 Everything else comes as standard, and there is no extra fee for a metallic finish.
 In short, the Model Y is a smart package containing the best Tesla has to offer.